Leondylf23/auccommerce/README.md

 # Auccommerce

-Live Auction with Auccommerce in real time bid
+Live Auction with Auccommerce in real time bid.
+Live bid using socket io connection for real time live bid auction.
+Auction winner will be prompted to payment page pay the bid price.
+This web is using Xendit as payment gateway.

 ## Tech Stack

+### Languages

+- Javascript - Frontend and backend language
+- HTML - Markup language in frontend
+- CSS & SCSS - For styling purposes
+- JSON - For data structure

 ### Frontend

+- Vite - Frontend tooling with HMR for faster development
+- ReactJs - Frontend core framework
+- React Redux - For state management in reactJS
+- Redux Saga - Side Effects management in Redux
-- ReactJs, React Redux, Redux Saga, Material UI
+- Material UI - Library UI components
+- SCSS - For CSS preprocessor

 ### Backend

-- NodeJS, ExpressJS, Xendit Payment, Cloudinary, Socket.IO
+- NodeJS & ExpressJS - Web app framework in javascript runtime
+- Xendit Payment Gateway - For payment gateway solution
+- Cloudinary - For file storing and host solution
+- Socket.IO - For enabling bidirectional connection for real-time communication between frontend and backend

 ### Database & Cache

-- Sequelize ORM, MySQL, Redis
+- Sequelize ORM - Library for database management tool for managing database solution
+- MySQL - Open source RDBMS for storing datas
+- Redis - For caching solution to reduce database load

 ## Setup Project